waynodiablo/Oystercard/battle_ships_web/learning_objectives.md

 ##Learning Objectives: BattleShips

-*Learning Objectives are organised by topic.
-As you go down the bullet-point list below each topic header, skills become more advanced/involved.*
+*Learning Objectives are organised by topic and subtopic.
+As you go down the bullet-point list below each subtopic header, skills become more advanced/involved.*

-### Three-Tier Web Architecture
+## The Web

+### Servers and Clients
+* Define 'server' as 'something that receives requests and issues responses'
+* Define 'client' as 'something that issues requests and receives responses'
+* Explain how servers and clients interact

 ### HTTP

+## Web technologies

+### Indirect and direct links

+### HTML

+### CSS

+## Web Frameworks

+### Web Application Development

+### Sinatra

 ### Feature/Acceptance testing using Capybara

-### Sinatra

-### Web Application Development

-### Server/Client

 ### Parameters